 - Antenna size: 5 m x 0.25 m

-- The KaRIn digital electronics subsystem (KDES) developed by JPL is in charge of the instrument’s telemetry/telecommand interfaces with the spacecraft bus, instrument sequencing, analogue/digital conversion of signals from the RFU and onboard digital processing.
+- The KaRIn digital electronics subsystem (KDES) developed by JPL handles telemetry/telecommand interfaces with the spacecraft bus, instrument sequencing, analogue-to-digital conversion of signals from the RFU and onboard digital processing.
+KDES will process low-throughput ocean data to reduce data volumes downlinked to ground.
+This processing function developed by JPL will be performed by KaRIn’s processing unit when over oceans.

-- The high power amplifier (HPA), which completes the RFU to form the KaRIn instrument’s analogue subsystem.
-The HPA subsystem delivers a peak power of about 1.5 KW in Ka-band.
-It is assembled by JPL and consists of:
+- The high-power amplifier (HPA) subsystem, which complements the RFU to form KaRIn’s analogue subsystem.
+The HPA delivers a peak power of about 1.5 kW in Ka-band.
+It is being assembled by JPL and consists of:

-- an RF power amplifier (EIK) provided by the Canadian Space Agency (CSA) and developed by CPI (Communications & Power Industries Canada Inc.)
+- a 1.5-kW RF power amplifier (EIK) supplied by the Canadian Space Agency (CSA) and developed by CPI (Communications & Power Industries Canada Inc.)

-- a high-voltage power supply (HVPS) developed by JPL
+- a 15-kV high-voltage power supply (HVPS), developed by JPL